RandomSearch18/pupil-management-system/README.md

 Tested with Python 3.9 and 3.10.
 Will probably work with newer versions too.
 This project uses [Poetry](https://python-poetry.org/docs/) to manage Python libraries.

+I've tested the program on Linux, Windows and Android, and it should support anything that can run Python.
+For the best experience, ensure your terminal supports colored and formatted text (ANSI color codes).

 ```bash
 $ poetry install
 $ poetry run python main.py